 Third, I want to be money-wise.
 I realise that I could just buy natural and organic products, but if you’ve seen the cost of natural and organic brands these days, you will understand.
 I find that it makes more financial sense to make everything myself, because all of my recipes are either cheaper or the same price as retail products.

 No, I do not sell my products.
 To make a viable income, I would have to mass produce my products, which just means more waste and fuel at the end of the day, which is counter-intuitive.
 I’d far rather empower others to make their own products, because the more people who do this, the less plastic and packaging waste there will be.
-So instead, I make an income through some of the links on this blog when you click and make a purchase, and I also teach people how to make products by hosting the occasional workshop.
-That’s how you can support me and this blog – make a purchase from Faithful to Nature through my links, or attend one of my workshops.
-I am aiming to launch my online courses soon, so that I can reach many more people, at a more affordable price for them.
+So instead, I make an income through some of the links on this blog when you click and make a purchase, and I also teach people how to make products through my online courses, and by hosting the occasional workshop.
+That’s how you can support me and this blog – make a purchase from Faithful to Nature or DIY Naturally through my links or enrol in my online course.

 What started this lifestyle change?

 Acne.
 Yes, pimples started this whole natural DIY thing.
 I had already been on Roaccutane for a year, which did actually work.
 However, three years later, my bad skin returned.
 I was determined not to go on Roaccutane again, because of the side-affects and negative things I had heard about it.
 So, as we all do, I turned to Google.
 I searched for natural remedies, and found one that was particularly easy and affordable to try – honey.
 Having already tried the “eat six carrots a day” remedy, I wasn’t getting my hopes up.